-Terms: satellitosis (micro- or macroscopic), local reoccurrence, and in-transit metastases form a kind of continuity and represent different forms of one pathologic phenomenon.
-Usually a local reoccurrence (often even after a very wide excision of the primary site) represents spreading of melanomas through the regional lymphatic vessels (microsatellites become macrosatellites), which may then transform into in-transit metastases.
+Terms: satellitosis (micro- or macroscopic), local reoccurrence and in-transit metastases form a kind of continuity and represent different forms of one pathologic phenomenon.
+Usually a local reoccurrence (often even after a very wide excision of the primary site) represents spreading of melanomas through the regional lymphatic vessels (microsatellites become macrosatellites), which then may transform into in-transit metastases.
 That is why in the majority of elaborates the above-mentioned forms of relapse of melanoma are analysed together and have similar prognosis (10-year survival about 20-30%).
 Surgery is an essential method to treat a local relapse and in-transit metastases.
-Therapy should be individualised and should consider the number metastases, their size, localisation, and clinical course (III, B).
-In the case of in-transit metastases surgical therapy includes excision of the countable changes (< 10) with a microscopic melanoma infiltration-free margin (it may be macroscopically narrow).
+Therapy should be individualised and should consider the number metastases, their size, localisation, and clinical course [III, B].
+In case of in-transit metastases surgical therapy includes excision of the countable changes (< 10) with a microscopic melanoma infiltration-free margin (it may be macroscopically narrow).
 In the case of a single relapse lesion another sentinel lymph node biopsy may be considered.
-In the case of in-transit dissemination of melanoma limb amputation is not recommended.
-In the case of multiple/non-resectable lesions one of the local therapeutic methods should be considered (ablation, radiotherapy, cryotherapy), intratumoural immunotherapy (talimogene laherparepvec - T-VEC, PV-10 or interleukin-2) or local immunotherapy (imiquimod is not registered for this indication) and electrochemotherapy (III, B) or systemic therapy.
-In the case of extensive, multiple lesions located on the limb an hyperthermic isolated limb perfusion chemotherapy is a method of choice (HILP), mostly with use of melphalan.
+In case of in-transit dissemination of melanoma limb amputation is not recommended.
+In case of multiple/non-resectable lesions one of the local therapeutic methods should be considered (ablation, radiotherapy, cryotherapy), intratumoural immunotherapy (talimogene laherparepvec-T-VEC, PV-10 or interleukin-2) or local immunotherapy (imiquimod is not registered for this indication) and electrochemotherapy [III, B].
+In the case of extensive, multiple, lesions located on the limb an hyperthermic isolated limb perfusion chemotherapy is a method of choice [HILP], mostly with use of melphalan.
 This method may be used only by experienced and trained centres.
-If HILP is contraindicated, systemic therapy should be administered [1, 4, 7, 17-19].
+If HILP is contraindicated systemic therapy should be administered [1, 4, 5, 14-16].